-When the core visit action has been completed, the visit outcome will normally be returned electronically to the agent.
+When the Core Visit action has been completed, the visit outcome will normally be returned electronically to the agent.

-If the Visiting Officer obtains details of any changes affecting Universal Credit, they record this on the Outcome Report.
+Where the Visiting Officer obtains details of any changes affecting Universal Credit, they record this on the Outcome Report.

-If the Visiting Officer obtains change of details which do not relate to the Universal Credit award, for example a change of telephone number, they will provide full details on the Outcome Report.
+If the Visiting Officer obtains change of details which do not relate to the Universal Credit award, for example change of telephone number, they will provide full details on the Outcome Report.

-On receipt of the Outcome Report, any Universal Credit related changes are recorded on the appropriate systems, for example the Agent Portal, WSP or Medical Services Referral System (MSRS).
+On receipt of the Outcome Report, any Universal Credit related changes are recorded on the appropriate systems, for example Agent Portal, WSP or Medical Services Referral System (MSRS).

-The agent updates CAMLite 'Contact history' and WSP 'Notes' with the outcome of the Core Visit from the details on the Outcome Report.
+The agent updates CAMLite Contact history and WSP Notes with the outcome of the Core Visit from the details on the Outcome Report.

-The Outcome Report is sent to the Mail Opening Unit or uploaded to the Document Repository System and retained in line with Information Management Policy.
+The Outcome Report is sent to the MOU or uploaded to DRS and retained in line with the Records Management Policy.